 Welcome to the English 120 Course Research Guide!

-The purpose of this guide is to provide information and resources for navigating the assignments in the ENG 120 course at the Pleasantville Campus: the Unit 2 Rhetorical Analysis of a Cultural Artifact and the Unit 3 Field Work & Ethnography.
+The purpose of this guide is to provide information and resources for navigating the assignments in the ENG 120 course at the Pleasantville Campus: Essay #2: Visual Cultural Rhetorical Analysis and Essay #3: Digital Observations and Writing the Ethnography.
 Descriptions of the assignments are below.

 In the Rhetorical Analysis of a Cultural Artifact assignment, each student will look back at their select discourse community and conduct a rhetorical analysis of a cultural artifact relevant to that group, organization, or association.
 A cultural artifact is defined as any object made, modified, or used by people.